AlexandreMelano/WebLab1/AMlab1.md

    console.log('Server running on port 3000')
    ```

-   ## Answer: It will NOT updated until you restart the server, it cannot update in this case while running.
+   ## Answer: It will NOT update until you restart the server, it canno't update in this case while running.

 # 2 Questions I still have are...